Showing: Staff & Contractors

 Bryan DuffettManager of Finance and Administration

-Born and raised in Newfoundland, Bryan has an instilled love for beautiful places.
-When he's not number crunching, he's outside hiking, biking, golfing, or skating.
-Bryan joined the Wildsight team in 2017 after working 10 years as a Financial Accountant on The Rock.
+Born and raised in Newfoundland, Bryan joined the Wildsight team in 2017 after working 10 years as a Financial Accountant on The Rock.
+He likes budgets, spreadsheets, dark coffee, and wild places.
+A CPA, Bryan is proud to work for the wild.

 Jumbo Wild Campaign Lead

 Robyn is the Executive Director of Wildsight and the campaign lead for Jumbo Wild.
 Born and raised in Kimberley, BC, Robyn fell in love with the mountains at an early age.
 Her work is driven by her passion for wilderness and wild places and a strong belief that we can minimize our footprint on the planet.
 She has been with Wildsight since 2006.
-Her university studies have taken her far and wide, leaving her with a combined MSc-MA in Global Economics from the London School of Economics and the University of Vienna, and a BA in International Development from Dalhousie University.
+Her university studies have taken her far and wide, leaving her with a MSc-MA in Global Economics from LSE and the University of Vienna, and a BA in International Development from Dalhousie.